What Does it Take to Be a Credit Authorizer, Checker, or Clerk?

-In 2016, there was an estimated number of 38,500 jobs in the United States for Credit Authorizer, Checker, or Clerk.
+There were about 38,500 jobs for Credit Authorizer, Checker, or Clerk in 2016 (in the United States).
 There is little to no growth in job opportunities for Credit Authorizer, Checker, or Clerk.
-Due to new job openings and attrition, there will be an average of 3,700 job openings in this field each year.
+There will be an estimated 3,700 positions for Credit Authorizer, Checker, or Clerk per year.

 The states with the most job growth for Credit Authorizer, Checker, or Clerk are Utah, Florida, and Washington.
 Watch out if you plan on working in West Virginia, New Mexico, or Pennsylvania.
 These states have the worst job growth for this type of profession.